Who Owns Universal Studios? | History & Fun Facts

 Universal Studios fans might be surprised to find that unlike Disney, Universal isn't owned by a company that holds its namesake.

-The theme parks and movie studios actually have a long history of different owners especially in recent history where the company has changed ownership multiple times.
+Theme parks and movie studios have a long history of different owners especially in recent history where the company has changed ownership multiple times.

 We'll detail a history of Universal Studios' various owners as well as who owns the company today and any potential future sales that might be in the works!